chris-wood/draft-unreliable-ohttp/draft-wood-ohai-unreliable-ohttp.md

 Unreliable OHTTP extends the basic OHTTP protocol in the following ways:

 1. It introduces a new Media Type for unreliable OHTTP responses that represent a "request acknowledgement message."
-A 202 Accepted response with this Content-Type signals that the corresponding Encapsulated Request was accepted and will be processed later.
+A `202 Accepted` response with this Content-Type signals that the corresponding Encapsulated Request was accepted and will be processed later.
-1. It extends Client and Oblivious Relay Resource behavior to expect with 202 Accepted responses when Clients opt in to receive unreliable OHTTP responses.
+1. It extends Client and Oblivious Relay Resource behavior to expect `202 Accepted` responses when Clients opt in to receive unreliable OHTTP responses.

 At a high level, an unreliable OHTTP request can be accepted by either the Oblivious Relay